victorweiData/linkedin_scraper/usage.md

 ## Step 1: Setup ChromeDriver

-1. Download the ChromeDriver that matches your Chrome browser version from [here](https://sites.google.com/a/chromium.org/chromedriver/downloads).
+1. Download the ChromeDriver that matches your Chrome browser version.
 2. Place the `chromedriver` executable in your PATH or in the root directory of the project.
 3. Install the required dependencies using the following command: